 For all the Family at St. Peter's, Dunchurch

-At St. Peter's the Parish Council has agreed that baptised children may receive communion after due preparation.
-Rev'd Pat asks that parents who wish their children to be admitted to communion please either phone her on 01788 461 987 or speak to her after Sunday service.
-Alternatively you can email Pat at email@example.com.
+At St. Peter's, the Parish Council has agreed that baptised children may receive communion after due preparation.
+Rev. Pat asks that parents who wish their children to be admitted to communion please either phone her on 01788 461 987 or speak to her after Sunday service.
+Alternatively you can email us.

-Junior church We have a Family service on the first Sunday of the month and Junior Church on the third Sunday.
+Usually, we have a Family Service on the first Sunday of the month and Junior Church on the third Sunday.
 Children of all ages are welcome.
-If you would like to find out more about volunteering with the Junior Church, please get in touch with the children's team.
+If you would like to find out more about volunteering with the Junior Church, get in touch.

 The Safeguarding Officer for the parish is Margaret Littlejohn.
 You can contact Margaret on tel: 01788 522 462.

-Baptisms Thanksgiving for the birth of a child and their subsequent baptism is usually held on a Sunday afternoon.
-It may be held during Morning Worship if the family is part of the St Peter's family or if there are only a few guests.
-Enquiries should be addressed to Rev Patricia Townshend on 01788 461987 or by email: firstname.lastname@example.org.
+Baptisms Thanksgiving for the birth of a child and their subsequent baptism is usually held on a Sunday afternoon or during Morning Worship.
+Enquiries should be addressed to Rev. Patricia Townshend on 01788 461987.

 All Age Worship First Sunday of the month at 10.30am - informal worship lasting around one hour to engage all ages.

 Children at St Peter's can take part in supervised activities in the common room while parents or carers join in the service.
 Children of all ages are welcome.